openmatching/frost-custody/xtask/README.md

-# xtask - FROST Custody Task Runner
+# xtask - FROST MPC Task Runner

 Rust-based task runner that replaces Makefiles and shell scripts with a single, type-safe binary.